-You might be skeptical about apps that claim to imitate artistic styles, and understandably so – the ‘drawing’ and ‘painting’ filters included in many photo editors are terrible.
-Prisma is the exception, and once you’ve tried it, we think you’ll be convinced.
+You may be understandably skeptical about apps that claim to replicate artistic styles, and it makes sense – the ‘drawing’ and ‘painting’ filters included in many photo editors are downright terrible.
+Prisma is the exception though and, once you’ve tried it, we think you’ll be convinced.

 Although additional filters are available as in-app purchases, there’s a very generous selection included free of charge.

-You can share the resulting images on a special Prisma feed, which works in a similar way to Instagram, save it to your device, send it via messaging or email, or share it on any social media app.
+You can share your creations on a special Prisma feed, which works in a similar way to Instagram, save it to your device, send it via messaging or email, or share it on any social media app.

-Even if you decide to keep the results to yourself, Prisma is great fun to experiment with, and the results are very impressive.
+Even if you decide to keep the results to yourself, Prisma is great fun to play around with, and the results are very impressive.

 Download here: Prisma for Android